Don't Cut Corners on Conveyancing

 - Ask if you can choose a method of communication that suits you.
 For example, would you prefer all documentation by email and updates by text message during your working day rather than phone calls?

 At JCP Solicitors we have a team of property specialists who undertake Residential Conveyancing day in and day out.
 Each of our team members has a direct dial telephone number and direct email address.
 We know that communication is important and we will send you updates how and when you want them.
-We are proud to be Lexcel Accredited and we hold the Law Society’s Conveyancing Quality Scheme Accreditation.
+We are proud to hold the Law Society’s Conveyancing Quality Scheme Accreditation.

 Whether you are buying or selling a home, we are here to help make your transaction run as smoothly as possible.
 You may only do this once in your lifetime, we do it every day.